- I ordered the Scribbr Plagiarism Checker in combination with Proofreading & Editing. When should I start the Plagiarism Checker?

 - What to do with a quote found by the check?

-Sometimes a quote is found in your thesis and marked as a similarity by the Scribbr Plagiarism Check, because the quote is also found in another source.
+Sometimes a quote is found in your thesis and marked as a similarity by the Scribbr Plagiarism Checker, because the quote is also found in another source.

-A quote found by Ephorus is not a form of plagiarism.
+A quote found by our plagiarism checker is not a form of plagiarism.
 However, it is important that you have added a reference to this quote.
 Below we briefly explain the rules to write down quotes in APA Style.

 Quotes of less than 40 words

 When citing a section of text fewer than 40 words, you use double quotation marks directly before and directly after the quote.
 Next to that, you mention the author, the year and a page number.

 The definition of soccer is, according to Van Persie (2014), “running back and forth with each other and whoever scores the most, wins” (p.
 15).